Soncrates/CouseraProgrammingAssignmentDataClean/README.md

   2. "Activity" column name should contain strings that only occur in the 'activity_labels.txt'
   3. First row contains header metadata, column names include, "Activity", "Subject" and every column from the original data set that includes the string "std" or "mean", both of which are case insensitive
   4. Rows contain contain unique pairs of Activity and Subject and the columns, though they have  the same name as the tidied.csv, the value in each column contains the mean value found in all corresponding Activity and Subject rows from tidied.csv file.

+  The purpose of writing tidied_data.csv is to cache the calculation for generating step5_data.txt